Choosing Car Insurance Deductibles

 Collision deductible

-Your collision coverage is pretty accurately named; it specifies protection from accidents that occur when you collide with something — like if you hit a guardrail, a wall, or another vehicle.
+Your collision coverage is pretty accurately named; it covers accidents when you collide with something, like a guardrail, a wall, or another vehicle.
 Unlike your liability coverage, your collision coverage does not factor in fault.
 Meaning that as long as you have the coverage and the damage occurred from a covered loss, you will receive compensation from your insurance company for your loss.
 Your collision deductible refers to what you pay.

 Comprehensive deductible